snowplow/snowplow/2-collectors/clojure-collector/README.md

 ## Introduction

-The Clojure Collector is a SnowPlow event collector for [SnowPlow] [snowplow], written in Clojure.
+The Clojure Collector is an event collector for [SnowPlow] [snowplow], written in Clojure.
 It sets a third-party cookie, allowing user tracking across domains.
 It is designed to be easy to setup on [Amazon Elastic Beanstalk] [elastic-beanstalk].

 The Clojure Collector relies on [Tomcat] [tomcat] for SnowPlow event logging, and is built on top of [Ring][ring] and [Compojure][compojure].